mstksg/inCode/copy/entries/uncertainty.md

 ### The Problem

-But, wait...this method is definitely not ideal.
+But, wait --- this method is definitely not ideal.
 It's pretty repetitive, and involves a but of copy-and-pasting code that is slightly different in ways the typechecker can't verify.
 What if we didn't change something we were supposed to?
-And...if you look at the `Fractional` instance...
+And, if you look at the `Fractional` instance...

 ~~~haskell
 instance Fractional a => Fractional (Uncert a) where